TheCacophonyProject/docs/pages/01.home/release-notes-2/item.md

 - Visits page now groups future unidentified events properly

 ## Wednesday 25th November

+### Thermal camera (v2.9.2)
+- Fix for thermal recordings getting into a bad state, when a zero pixel was detected

 ### Browse Portal (v2.26.3)
 - Thermal recordings now show one overall AI classification which uses different models for wallaby and non-wallaby projects
 - Added unidentified, wallaby and rabbit icons.